TheIoTLearningInitiative/Photon/documentation/Introduction.md

 Introduction
 ==

-> An open source hardware/software platform for the Internet of Things.
+> Particle (formerly Spark), an open source hardware/software platform for the Internet of Things.

 > Particle is a prototype-to-production platform for developing an Internet of Things product.